Basic Concept

 We have established the following as our main goals and specific themes for governance initiatives.

-Click here for information on the Medium-Term Management Forecast
+Click here for information on the Medium-Term Management Plan